dbrundu/TFBoost/README.md

 ```

 ## Authors
-TFboost was created by [Davide Brundu](https://github.com/dbrundu) and [Gian Matteo Cossu], within the TIMESPOT collaboration.
+TFboost was created by [Davide Brundu](https://github.com/dbrundu) and Gian Matteo Cossu, within the TIMESPOT collaboration.